How IISview counts hits

 Top Reader

-Top readers are the top simple visitor IP address.
+Top readers are based on the top visitor IP addresses, and then the corresponding reverse lookup giving the hostname.

 Response time (mS)

-response time is averaged (and peak measured) by day and by timeslot.
-So daily response time is the sum of all the response times for the day divided by the numner of hits on that day.
+IIS reports the time taken for each hit.
+This response time is averaged (and peak measured) by day and by timeslot.
+So daily response time is the sum of all the response times for the day divided by the number of hits on that day.
 Timeslot is the sum over the month of all the response times in that hour (e.g. 13:00->14:00) divided by the number of hits in that timeslot.

 Country/Domain